 "Your software is too old, please update to the latest version."

-In software this process is a lot of times automatized and known as autoupdates, but update culture encompasses more than this, it's the whole mentality of having to constantly keep up, update one's software, hardware and other products, it is part of fear culture, bullshit and consumerism.
+In software this process is a lot of times automated and known as autoupdates, but update culture encompasses more than this, it's the whole mentality of having to constantly keep up, update one's software, hardware and other products, it is part of fear culture, bullshit and consumerism.
 Normies get all neurotic when they haven't received their weekly updates that give them new content or fake sense of "security".
 The truth is updates break more things that they fix and make software progressively shittier.
 STOP FUCKING UPDATING EVERYTHING EVERY 3 SECONDS YOU IDIOTS.
 Good software is written once and works for hundreds of years without maintenance.

 A typical example falling under update culture are web browsers or proprietary operating systems that strive for bloat monopoly.
 Normalizing the practice of having to consume updates leads to the convenient opportunity for abuse of users: with the stuff you need you may be fed stuff you don't want.